Siddardha21/Siddardha21/README.md

   <summary>Recent Projects</summary>

 <!--START_SECTION:activity-->
-1. Online Shopping Website with two payment gateways (in progress....)
+1. Online Shopping Website with two payment gateways `in progress....`
 2. Built a Table Reservation Website with Bootstrap 4.
-3. ETL with Talend, Informatica, and Pentaho (in progress....)
+3. ETL with Talend, Informatica, and Pentaho `in progress....`
-4. Created a custom Token (LSToken) & a Voting Decentralized Application (working on the front end).
+4. Created a custom Token (LSToken) & a Voting Decentralized Application. `still working on the front end`
 5. IOT Blockchain Network for Supply Chain.
-6. Watson Assistant (in progress....)
+6. Watson Assistant `in progress....`
 <!--END_SECTION:activity-->

 </details>